 - BI Analysts.
 There are blogs and whitepapers galore on this stuff.
 See what the authorities have to say on the subject.

-If you’re struggling to see the difference between one embedded BI provider and the next, you may need to refine your requirements a little.
+If you’re struggling to see the difference between one embedded business intelligence provider and the next, you may need to refine your requirements a little.
 Alternatively, you’ve gathered all the high-level data you can, and it’s time for the next phase of your BI evaluation: the demo.

 Two words: come prepared.
 You want to be able to debrief with your team after a demo and know whether or not the product is worth taking for a test drive, so bring actual lists of questions to the call.
 It’s okay to steer the conversation toward the areas of most interest to you; the vendor wants to understand your needs in order to better accommodate them.